 [[The Notes to be issued [[have been]/[are expected to be]] rated [insert rating] by [Standard & Poor's (Australia) Pty.
 Ltd. ("S&P") /Moody's Investors Service Pty Limited ("Moody's") [and]/ Fitch Australia Pty.
 Ltd. ("Fitch").]
-[Each of] S&P / Moody's [and]/ Fitch is established outside the European Union and has not applied for registration under the Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
-[Ratings by S&P are endorsed by S&P Global Ratings Europe Limited, a credit rating agency established in the European Union and registered under the CRA Regulation /ratings by Moody's are endorsed by Moody's Investors Services Ltd., a credit rating agency established in the United Kingdom and registered under the CRA Regulation [and]/ ratings by Fitch are endorsed by Fitch Ratings Limited, a credit rating agency established in the United Kingdom and registered under the CRA Regulation.]
+[Each of] S&P / Moody's [and]/ Fitch is established outside the European Union and the United Kingdom and has not applied for registration under the Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation") or Regulation (EC) No. 1060/2009 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK CRA Regulation").
+[Ratings by S&P are endorsed by S&P Global Ratings Europe Limited and S&P Global Ratings UK Limited[,] /ratings by Moody's are endorsed by Moody's Deutschland GmbH and Moody's Investors Services Ltd. [and]/ ratings by Fitch are endorsed by Fitch Ratings Ireland Limited and Fitch Ratings Limited, each of which is a credit rating agency established in the European Union and registered under the CRA Regulation or established in the United Kingdom and registered under the UK CRA Regulation, respectively, each in accordance with the CRA Regulation or the UK CRA Regulation, as applicable.]